Hong Chau

-Early life
+Early and personal life

-Before Hong Chau was born, her parents and her two brothers lived in Vietnam.
-In 1979, the family was among the Vietnamese boat people who fled their country, and Chau's mother was six months pregnant with her.
+Chau was born on June 25, 1979, in a refugee camp in Thailand.
+Before her birth, her parents and two brothers lived in Vietnam.
+In 1979, the family fled the country as part of the Vietnamese boat people; her mother was six months pregnant with her at the time.
 During their escape, Chau's father was shot and nearly bled to death.

-Chau was born in a refugee camp in Thailand on June 25 that year.
-A Vietnamese Catholic church in New Orleans, Louisiana in the United States arranged for a local Vietnamese family to sponsor her family.
-Chau grew up speaking Vietnamese as her first language, and later learned English in school.
-Her family lived in government housing and used subsidized lunch programs.
+A Vietnamese Catholic church in New Orleans, Louisiana, arranged for a local family to sponsor them, and they resettled in the United States.
+Chau grew up speaking Vietnamese as her first language and learned English in school.
+Her family lived in government housing and relied on subsidized lunch programs.

-Chau was raised in New Orleans East and attended Eleanor McMain Secondary School, Benjamin Franklin High School, and then Louisiana School for Math, Science, and the Arts; the first two are in New Orleans and the latter, from which Chau graduated from, is in Natchitoches, Louisiana.
-Her parents worked as dishwashers then ran a convenience store, working to ensure that the children could attend college.
-Chau said her parents, who speak in heavy Vietnamese accents, were shunned as Asian migrants.
-She said, "My whole life, I've always felt like I was the more acceptable of my parents, and they were always the people who had to stay in the background, or hide in the broom closet."
+Chau was raised in New Orleans East and attended Eleanor McMain Secondary School and Benjamin Franklin High School, both in New Orleans.
+She graduated from the Louisiana School for Math, Science, and the Arts in Natchitoches, Louisiana.
+Her parents worked as dishwashers and later ran a convenience store, prioritizing their children's college education.
+Chau has said her parents, who speak English with heavy Vietnamese accents, were often shunned as Asian migrants.
+She reflected, "My whole life, I've always felt like I was the more acceptable of my parents, and they were always the people who had to stay in the background, or hide in the broom closet."

-Receiving Pell Grants, Chau attended Boston University in Boston, Massachusetts, where she initially studied creative writing.
-She changed her major to film studies when her parents requested that she study something more practical.
-She explored acting to challenge her introversion; she acted in other students' short films and was encouraged to pursue acting.
-She graduated from Boston University College of Communication with her film-studies major in 2001.
-After college, Chau got a job with PBS and anticipated a career in documentaries.
-Chau started taking public speaking classes to overcome being introverted, which led to improv classes.
-When Chau met a sitcom TV director, he encouraged her to move to Los Angeles and to get in contact with him.
-Chau decided to move to LA and began seeking acting opportunities there.
+With the help of Pell Grants, Chau attended Boston University in Massachusetts, where she initially studied creative writing.
+She switched her major to film studies at her parents' urging to pursue a more practical field.
+She explored acting to challenge her introversion, appearing in other students' short films and receiving encouragement to pursue it professionally.
+She graduated from the Boston University College of Communication in 2001.
+After college, Chau worked for PBS and anticipated a career in documentaries.
+She began taking public speaking classes to overcome her introversion, which led to improv classes.
+After a sitcom director encouraged her to move to Los Angeles, she relocated and began seeking acting opportunities.

+As of May 2020, she owned a Rottweiler-Australian Shepherd mix.
+In November of that year, Chau gave birth to a daughter.
+She and her husband, whom she met in Boston and who grew up in New Hampshire, live together.